 This affordable three-pack of metal stands by Lewondr features the sturdiness expected of metal with a wide diameter of nine inches.
 The metal and short leg length of just 4 inches make this set suitable for holding pots of up to 100 pounds.
 The rust-proof finish on these metal plant stands means they’re suitable for both indoor and outdoor use.

-Available in 10 colors with an elegant modern look, this metal plant stand by Kate and Laurel features three trays, each 10 inches in diameter.
+This elegant, modern plant stand by Kate and Laurel features three trays, each 10 inches in diameter.
 The graduated, stair-step shelves have hinged legs for better arrangement options of the three levels.
 Those hinged legs also fold up to make storage of the unit a breeze.

 When adjusting the plant stand, the maximum footprint is about 19 inches, making it suitable for even smaller spaces.
 The heights of the trays are fixed at 30 inches, 24 inches, and 18 inches.
-Each tray can hold a pot of 10 inches in diameter within the sturdy raised lip; each tray can hold up to 10 pounds.
+Each tray can hold a pot measuring up to 10 inches in diameter.

 With two sturdy shelves supported by three curved legs and rimmed with decorative yet functional lips to safely hold small pots, this metal plant stand by TMGY offers a classic look.
 It stands 31.5 inches tall, putting the top plant within easy reach and lifting the bottom one well off the floor.
 The diameter of the bottom tray is 13 inches, while the top tray is smaller at 11 inches.